isovector/category-theory/exercises/ch2.markdown

 ## Chapter 2 Excercises

-### 2.8.1

-> Show that a function between sets is an epimorphism if and only if it is
-> surjective.

-TODO

 ### 2.8.2

 > Show that in a poset category, all arrows are both monic and epic.